jclausen/jclausen.github.io/_posts/2014-12-22-logrotate-issues-on-suse-13-3.markdown

 }
 {% endhighlight %}

 I also had to change all of the Apache logrotate entry blocks to `su root www` as the ownership permissions on those directories need to be writeable by the group in which httpd runs.
 If you're running MySQL/MariaDB, you'll need to change add `su root mysql` to any config blocks in /etc/logrotate.d/mysql as well.
+PostgreSQL handles its own log rotation, so those will not be an issue.

 Since this applies to all Linux distros running logrotate 3.8.0 and above, it's worthy of a quick check of your systems, if you've upgraded recently.
 Running `ls -l` from within your /var/log directory should allow you to pull the correct group names to ensure log rotation will keep functioning properly.
 If you started with a fresh machine running those versions, your package manager installation will add those blocks automatically.